 I sat and thought about the problem for a while.

 I sent the auger back down.
 Once it was at the bottom, where I could grab it through the basement cleanout, I strung a bunch of zip-ties to the end of it.
 Radially, like the branches of a tree.
 Then I went back to the kitchen and started spinning the auger while slowly pulling it back.
 (No choice but to pull it back slowly; the power retract doesn’t work…) When it got to the top, the zip-ties were a: bent into a spiral pattern, and b: covered in black muck.

-I ran the hot water in the sink.
-It was…warmish.
+I put the drain back together and ran water in the sink.
+It drained.
+My problems were solved!